npc-engine/npc-engine/docs/source/index.rst

-.. inference_engine documentation master file
+.. npc_engine documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-inference_engine
+npc_engine
 ==============

 ZMQ server for providing onnx runtime predictions for text generation and speech synthesis